 The tactical UAVs are specially designed to be used in the organic battalion level or in Special Forces as assets for purposes of medium range surveillance.

-They have a vital role of filling the gap between the ranges of function of the short-range micro-UAVs and the strategic UAVS which comprise of the MALE and HALE.
+They have a vital role of filling the gap between the ranges of functions of the short-range micro-UAVs and the strategic UAVS, which comprise of the MALE and HALE.
 These drones achieve this by having a combination of flexibility, endurance as well as ruggedness.

 They have been of use in situation analysis and awareness, to offer protection and surveillance besides being used in target acquisition and the assessment of some damage to a given force.